dangarmat/dangarmat.github.io/_posts/2017-12-30-Calories-vs-Sleep.md

 ![Dec C v.
 D 3](/images/fitbit05.png "Dec C v.
 D 3")

 The median's actually kind of high (gasp!).
-The range looks beleiveable based on my memory of the month - I mean it's December.
+This range looks beleiveable based on my memory of the month - I mean it's December.
 Let's check out a histogram

 ![Dec C v.
 D 4](/images/fitbit06.png "Dec C v.
+D 4")

-D 4") This actually doesn't look too normal.
+This actually doesn't look too normally distributed.

 ### Let's pull in all six months now
 To reduce keystrokes, can use `map` from `purrr` library to get them all into one data object.